goreleaser/goreleaser/www/docs/cookbooks/sign-and-notarizing-osx.md

 The `env` parameters below will need to be customized as appropriate of one's keychain details.
 See [gon configuration][gon configuration] documentation for what these values should be set to.
 For simplicity they will be re-used by the notarization step later.

-We separate out the mac builds because we are required to sign the binaries themselves.
-This is an offline operation.
+We separate out the mac builds because we are required (by OSX) to sign the binaries themselves.
+Since signing is an offline operation it's nice and speedy.

+Hon is configuration driven, doesn't have a CLI interface, and the configuration doesn't support much in the way of templating.
+Instead we generate the appropriate configuration on the fly, leverage goreleaser's templating tools to hard-code the correct values, and then run hon to perform the signing.

 ```yaml
 # .goreleaser.yml